 Sustainability and reaching Net Zero - what you can do to support.

-IIC as an international body will be inviting members, Fellows, institutions and affiliated regional groups , to add their support and commitment to reaching Net Zero by 2050, or even earlier in 2030 - a Net Zero campaign will be launched in the lead up to IIC exhibiting and taking part in COP26 Glasgow in November 2021.
+IIC as an international body will be inviting members, Fellows, institutions and affiliated regional groups , to add their support and commitment to reaching Net Zero by 2050, or even earlier in 2030 - a Net Zero campaign will be launched following IIC exhibiting and taking part in COP26 Glasgow in November 2021.
 We want our members to feel included and to be part of this action.

 Please contact the IIC Office if you would like to receive further information about this initiative - firstname.lastname@example.org